Yag000/Yag000/README.md

 - Programming Languages: Rust, OCaml, Python, Java, C and Bash.
 - Functional Programming: Experience with functional programming concepts and techniques.
 - Version Control: Proficient in using Git for version control and collaborative development.
 - GNU/Linux Environments: Familiarity with GNU/Linux command-line tools and scripting.
+I use Arch as my daily driver.
 - Mathematics: Solid foundation in mathematical concepts and their application to problem-solving.

 ## Contact